chengwenxi/iris-community/test.md

 model developer doesn\'t have to worry about someone stealing his/her idea; on the other hand, the data owner never needs to worry about their data leaving the premises and thus losing control of its usage.
-Other benefits include: (1) only a small amount of parametric data is exchanged on blockchain providing a lot of performance gain; (2) providing a more practical way for data usage auditing, which is often needed in the healthcare domain.
+Other benefits include:
+1. only a small amount of parametric data is exchanged on blockchain providing a lot of performance gain;
+2. providing a more practical way for data usage auditing, which is often needed in the healthcare domain.

-Healthcare data's high privacy and security requirements put great challenge for it being used for cross organization collaboration, such as cross hospital clinic records search for diagnosis assistance, new drug clinic test patient identification, health insurance automatic claim process etc. This MVP service layer implementation is built on top of Ethermint for connecting hospitals, insurance companies as well as analytics service providers in providing privacy preserving healthcare data analytics capability.
+Healthcare data is high private and security requirements put great challenge for it being used for cross organization collaboration, such as cross hospital clinic records search for diagnosis assistance, new drug clinic test patient identification, health insurance automatic claim process etc. This MVP service layer implementation is built on top of `Ethermint` for connecting hospitals, insurance companies as well as analytics service providers in providing privacy preserving healthcare data analytics capability.
 Smart contracts have been implemented to support on-chain service registration and invocation.
 One example of the